floodfx/liveviewjs/apps/liveviewjs.com/docs/03-anatomy-of-a-liveview/handle-info-user-initiated.md

 ## How it works

 - The LiveView renders a form that allows a user to search for a user by name.
-When the user submits the form the `handleEvent` method is called with the `search` event.
+When the user submits the form, the `handleEvent` method is called with the `search` event.
-- The `handleEvent` method then updates the `context` with the search text, sets `loading` to `true`, and sends an `doSearch` info event to the `handleInfo` method.
+- The `handleEvent` method then updates the `context` with the search text, sets `loading` to `true`, and sends a `doSearch` info event to the `handleInfo` method.
 - The `handleInfo` method then performs the search asynchronously (i.e. _it doesn't block rendering from the `handleEvent`_).
 - When the search is completed `handleInfo` and updates the results in the context and sets `loading` to `false`.
-  Updating the context causes the `render` method to be called again which renders the search results.
+  Updating the context causes the `render` method to be called again, which renders the search results.

 ## `handleInfo` Use Cases

 There are three main use cases for `handleInfo`:

-- Handling a asyncrhonous process initiated from a user event without blocking the UI
+- Handling an asynchronous process initiated from a user event without blocking the UI
-- Handling a asyncrhonous process initiated from a background process
+- Handling an asynchronous process initiated from a background process
 - Handling a pub/sub message